 Fleets can start by outfitting equipment with quality lights and harnesses.
-In 2013, Penske Truck Leasing made LED headlights its standard spec on tractors used in full-service leases.
+In 2013, Penske Truck Leasing made LED headlights its standard spec on tractors used in full-service leases and rental equipment.
 The lights provide exceptional nighttime visibility and drivers experience increased safety through greater reaction time and reduced driver fatigue.

 Corrosion-resistant harness systems can help protect connectors from moisture and water.
 They have integrated moisture barriers to stop the spread of corrosion.
-Because they are modular in design, a damaged wire can be replaced without cutting and splicing, which creates weak points in a harness.
+Because they are modular in design, a damaged wire can be replaced without cutting and splicing, which can create weak points in a harness.

 No U.S. regulations specify how many diodes must be out before the light is considered nonfunctioning.
 If and when LED lights go out, it is generally in clusters.
-So, even if a group of lights goes out, a light could still provide the required amount of light.
+So even if a group of lights goes out, one light could still provide the required amount of light.

 Because it can be difficult for drivers to inspect their brake lights, some fleets are using automatic testing, which will cycle through the lights with the push of a button.
 Others are using a bungee cord, with drivers pulling down and securing the hand valve and then walking to the rear of the trailer to make sure the brake lights are working.